-The definitions of reportable crimes can be found in Appendix 1 and are taken from the

-FBI UCR Handbook and the National Incident Based Reporting System (NIBRS), which may differ from the definition of comparable crimes under the New York Penal Code or University discipline policies.
+The definitions of reportable crimes found in Appendix 1 are taken from the FBI UCR Handbook and the National Incident-Based Reporting System (NIBRS), which may differ from the definition of comparable crimes under the New York Penal Code or University discipline policies.
+The FBI announced that, effective January 2021, it will transition to using only the NIBRS definitions for reportable crimes.
 The Clery Act also requires reporting of hate crimes incidents in the defined categories where the evidence suggests the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, gender identity, national origin, or disability.